-Extract from Pete's recent book Sell Your Thoughts - how to earn a million dollars a year as a Thought Leader (co-authored with Matt Church and Scott Stein) 1.
+Extract from Pete's recent book The Thought Leaders Practice (co-authored with Matt Church and Scott Stein) 1.
 Grow: more of the same, and work harder

 Keep growing the practice turnover.
 Employ more support staff; leverage the IP delivery by certifying coaches and training trainers who can take the IP to places you are unwilling or unable to go — different countries with different languages being an obvious example.
 Continue to launch new clusters.
 Crank up your primary clusters.
 Become a Million-Dollar Expert and more.